M1-CHPS/glhpc/docs/lab1.md

 <hr class="gradient" />

+### Objective

+In this lab, you will get familliar with the very basics of using the linux shell, using and installing a code editor, and setup git.

+The final section of this lab will have you combine all this tools to setup a simple project for a Hello World program in C.

+---

 ## 0 - Linux

 [Linux](https://en.wikipedia.org/wiki/Linux) is a family of Operating Systems (like Windows or MacOS) that are suited for programming.
 Most High-Performance clusters will run a version of linux, and as such **it is mandatory that you learn how to use it.**